Florida State Guard: Modern Florida State Guard

 On March 13, 2024, it was announced by Florida's Governor that the Florida State Guard would take part in their State's response to the events in Haiti along with other government forces, being deployed to Florida's Southern Coast.

 August 30, 2024 was marked as Florida State Guard Day, per Florida House Resolution 8027.

 On the 19th of September it was reported that the Florida State Guard plans to create a permanent air-base at Tallahassee International Airport.
-The plan for the State Force consists the construction of two hangers, an office, and accompanying military infrastructure.
+The plan for the State Force consists the construction of two hangars, an office, and accompanying military infrastructure.